 Let children play:

 Children at their young age find everything fascinating, but at times experience complicated feelings of self-discovery and growth.
 For children, play is a means to learn.
 It is important to have ample play time – both structured and un-structured – as part of their daily routines.
 Another important thing is to always allow them to pursue an interest or passion.
 Given the opportunity, they can identify their interests and abilities that highlight their competence.
-This awareness will keep them inspired and curious for the rest of their lives.
+This awareness will keep them inspired and curious about the rest of their lives.
 Activities like music, hikes on natural trails, road trips, DIY (do it yourself) projects, and talking and exploring with your children are some of the great ways to inspire learning.

 Be a role model: